jonnyweatherly/aajonusnet/md/QNA/Q&A Of September 13, 2009.md

 A: No, probably not as much.
 I've done the test on those.
 What I did was frozen meats.
 I did a test with animals, just like I did with the swordfish.
 And I gave the same meats from the same animal frozen and cooked.
 The animals that ate it frozen all got a skin disorder, whether it was psoriasis or scabies or the mange.
 Every one of them got a skin disorder.
 The other group that got it raw, nothing wrong, and that's all they got.
 They got a little bit of water, and all they got was the meat, either raw or frozen.
 The group that had it raw, no skin disorders, fine.
 The ones within six weeks that were eating the frozen were ripping their skin apart.
 So I knew that butter corrected skin problems quicker than anything else.
 So I took frozen butter and non-frozen raw butter, frozen raw butter and non-frozen raw butter, and gave that to the sick group with the skin disorders.
 The ones who ate the fresh, raw, unfrozen butter healed five times faster than the ones who got the frozen butter.
 So when Sally Fallon or anybody else says eat frozen meat, eat frozen butter, eat all that stuff to destroy bacteria, don't listen to them.
 Because it is not safe and it is not true that it is safe and fine and healthy.

-Q: The blue butter at Rawsome is no good?
+Q: The blue butter at Rawesome is no good?

 A: That's not frozen, but it's also not organic.